nusco/wherewhere/README.md

 wherewhere
 ==========

-A dead easy way to tell people where you are.
+A dead-easy way to tell people where you are.